EstherPlomp/TNW-PhD-Newsletters/README.md

 - Manage your reference with [Zotero](https://www.youtube.com/watch?v=JItohgzhDkY).
 **Zotero** allows you to [annotate pdf’s and extract those annotations](https://www.youtube.com/watch?v=faYJ4gEGZ40&feature=youtu.be)!
 See also [How Zotero can make your writing life easier](https://daily.jstor.org/how-to-use-zotero-and-scrivener-for-research-driven-writing/).
+- Use [Recite](https://reciteworks.com/) to check your citations
 - If you’re **stuck with writing**, this [webinar on “the art of productivity”](https://reachthenextlevel.net/art-productivity/) might help you to get unstuck.
 In sum: You should be realistic about your expectations, block time for writing and stick to it!
 - Grogan (2020)’s “Writing Science: [What makes scientific writing hard and how to make it easier](https://doi.org/10.1002/bes2.1800)”
 - **[Draftable](https://draftable.com/)** allows you to compare pdf’s (in case you want to go over the pdf proofs of a paper).
 - [SciTLDR](https://scitldr.apps.allenai.org/): a tool that summarises papers in one sentence!
+- [Brief guide to writing manuscripts](https://doi.org/10.1186/s12967-020-02596-2) (with benefits of Open Science listed on page 6)
+- [How to write a great science paper](https://www.nature.com/articles/d41586-019-02918-5) – tips from a novelist
+- Watch a short video on [how to write an abstract](https://www.youtube.com/watch?v=JkXoD7j2M_Q)

 # Integrity
 - [Recordings of the National Symposium on Research Integrity 2020](http://www.nsri2020.nl/symposium)